Security & Privacy

 <Warning>

 If `ENABLE_BACKEND_ACCESS_CONTROL=true` (the default), authentication is **enforced automatically** regardless of the value of `REQUIRE_AUTHENTICATION`.
-In practice, the default behavior is authenticated access unless you explicitly set **both** `ENABLE_BACKEND_ACCESS_CONTROL=false` and `REQUIRE_AUTHENTICATION=false`.
+Setting `REQUIRE_AUTHENTICATION=false` in this mode is ignored and a warning is logged at startup.

 </Warning>